tamarasuarezrod/ignite/.github/CONTRIBUTING.md

 ## Source Code

-To get familiarized with Ignite CLI's source code, read the [Tour of Ignite CLI's source code](../docs/Tour-of-Ignite.md) (TODO! currently out of date).
+To get familiarized with Ignite CLI's source code, read the [Tour of Ignite CLI's source code](../docs/Tour-of-Ignite.md).

 ## How to Build and Run App